 After one year of growing industrial hemp in test plots, Kansas State University researchers say they’ve moved closer to providing guidance to producers interested in growing the alternative crop in Kansas.
+Medical cannabis is the solution for those suffering from seizures, nausea from chemotherapy, muscle spasms, much more.
+Now medical marijuana and cbd oil is available near Litchfield, IL, and Montgomery County.
+Our Greenhoiseil staff will guide you.

 In April 2018, Kansas Gov. Jeff Colyer signed a bill enacting the Alternative Crop Research Act, leading to the legal production of industrial hemp in the state.
 Kansas is one of 42 states approved to grow the crop; the Kansas Department of Agriculture reported that there were 207 Kansas growers in 2019.